 Venture Beyond the Main Square: Hidden Streets & Local Shops

-It’s tempting to spend your whole visit wandering the main Markt and Schlossberg, but Quedlinburg’s real magic is found in its side alleys.
-Get lost on purpose!
+It’s tempting to spend your whole visit wandering the main Markt and Schlossberg, but Quedlinburg’s real character is just as much in its side alleys.
+Get lost on purpose.

-• Stroll MĂĽnzenberg Quarter: This old hillside neighborhood is a delight—think narrow cobbled lanes, tiny courtyards, and sweeping views back toward the castle.
-Many of the former monastery buildings have been lovingly restored as artists’ studios and homes.
-Don’t miss the MĂĽnzenberg Museum for a glimpse into daily life here through the centuries.
+- Stroll Münzenberg Quarter: This old hillside neighborhood is a delight—narrow cobbled lanes, tiny courtyards, and sweeping views back toward the castle.
+Many of the former monastery buildings have been restored as artists’ studios and homes.

 Seasonal Festivals: Celebrate Like a Local